saddledata/uidocs/docs/how-to/managing-your-subscription.md

 ### How to upgrade or downgrade your plan

-SaddleData uses Stripe to manage subscriptions.
+Saddle Data uses Stripe to manage subscriptions.
 You can access the Stripe Customer Portal to change your plan.

 1. In the **"Billing"** tab, click the **"Manage Subscription"** button.
 2. This will redirect you to the Stripe Customer Portal.